Modified and Custom Built Airline Kennels Crates Information

 Plastic Pegs

-Replace all Plastic Pegs with SOLID METAL NUTs & BOLTs to create a completely IATA USDA Airline Compliant carrier / kennel.
+Replace all Plastic Pegs with SOLID METAL NUTs & BOLTs to create a completely IATA USDA FAA Airline Compliant carrier / kennel.

 Plastic peg pet carrier attachments